 In my non-academic life, I volunteer as a tutor with the cool folks at GirlForward and like to hang around museums + take pictures on my point-and-shoot....

 You can see my full CV as a PDF here.

 Before I came to Northwestern, I completed my B.A. at Cornell University, double majoring in Government and Information Science.
-I mostly focused on a mix of Cold War era politics, revolutions, and the politics of violence in the former + data science in the latter.
+I mostly focused on a mix of Cold War era politics, revolutions, and the politics of violence in the former (my Government senior honors thesis was about East German refugees during the Cold War) + data science in the latter.
 Consequently, I like drawing from multiple fields and disciplines.

 After I graduated, I was a Emma Bowen Summer Fellow on the Audience team at Reveal from the Center for Investigative Reporting, where I saw many interesting ideas from my undergraduate studies manifest concretely, giving me the final push to apply to graduate school.
 And now I am here.